 You are at very high risk of severe illness from coronavirus (COVID-19) if you:

-If you fall into that high risk category, you have been advised to follow rigorous ‘shielding’ measures by remaining indoors in order to keep yourself safe.
-These include:
+If you fall into this high risk category, you have previously been advised to follow rigorous ‘shielding’ measures by remaining indoors in order to keep yourself safe.
+These included limiting those who visit your home to people providing essential support, making sure all visitors wash their hands regularly and maintaining safe distancing measures whenever possible.

 If you think you have developed any symptoms of coronavirus such as a new, continuous cough or fever, seek clinical advice using the NHS 111 online coronavirus service or call NHS 111.
 Do this as soon as you get symptoms.